Tuesday 20 June 2023

 Let’s get to the action.

 The mayhem starts with a terrific 20-odd minute one-take as Rake gets the family out of the prison.
-The camera creates a sense of anxiety as danger bursts out from every corner of the frame.
+The camera creates a sense of danger as attackers burst out at our hero from every corner of the frame.
 It is anxiety-inducing, particularly when Rake and Ketevan (Tinatin Dalakishvili) are caught in the middle of a prison riot - which is a great way to mask every time a new bad guy attacks them.

 While it is a (excellent) technical exercise, it generates a sense of immersion.